jshatto0225/jMath/docs/mainpage.md

 # Documentation for Modern Library {#mainpage}

-This is the documentation for my simple example library.
+This is the documentation for my math library.

 It is good documentation because:

 1. It exists.
 2. I wrote it.
-3. Everything is documented (pretty easy since there's only one function)
+3. Everything is documented (Not Really)

-The single provided function is `::accumulate_vector`.
+Current classes are jMath::Vector and Allocator